HL7Norway/FHIR-hackathon-2025/currentbuild/terminology.md

 Inspect [finnkode.no](https://finnkode.helsedirektoratet.no/) and the API documentation for [FAT-API](https://fat.kote.helsedirektoratet.no/index.html).

 1. Is it possible to map the contents available for administrative codesystems to FHIR CodeSystems and ValueSets definitions?
-1. Make an example of a mapping containing the information available from FAT-API for a CodeSystem, preferably with a ValueSet containing all the code from the mapped CodeSystem
+1. Make an example of a mapping containing the information available from FAT-API for a CodeSystem, preferably with a ValueSet containing all the code from the mapped CodeSystem.
 1. Can the mapping be described using a[FHIR StructureMap](https://hl7.org/fhir/R4/structuremap.html)or is another mapping language better suited?
+1. Make script for translation from FAT codesystem to FHIR codesystem.